 In many cases, peels are used as the optimal treatment method.
 Primarily, peels lead to a fresher appearance and are therefore often used as an anti-aging treatment.
 Even with acne, they calm the skin and are suitable for treating scars.
 In the event of discoloration or pigment spots, certain peels lighten the skin.
 Specific areas such as dark circles under the eyes are treated with a special peeling.

 Depending on your needs, the peeling is selected individually and tailored to your skin and requirements.
-I often use the following active ingredients alone or in combination.
+We often use the following active ingredients alone or in combination.

 Glycolic acid: Glycolic acid is made from sugar cane and is considered one of the first active ingredients in modern peels.
 This has literally resulted in a revolution in the cosmetic medical industry and is mostly used in fruit acid peels.
 The skin is tightened, and visible wrinkles are reduced.
 Fruit acid is particularly recommended for wrinkles, sun damage and acne scars.

 Mandelic acid: Mandelic acid is obtained from almonds and is ideal for older, hyperpigmented and oily skin.
 Fibroblast cells and connective tissue structure are stimulated, and collagen synthesis is activated.
 Mandelic acid is particularly recommended for men and people with pigment spots, open pores and oily skin.